Kaynan-create/Amazon-Product-Review-Analysis/README.md

 - 328 products have lower than 1000 reviews.
 This indicates that many products have low visibility which in turn presents opportunities for marketing and review generation

 ## 📈 How This Analysis Supports Decision Making
-- Total Potential Revenue: This highlight where sellers should focus inventory, product development, and sales efforts.
+- Total Potential Revenue: This highlights where sellers should focus inventory, product development, and sales efforts.

-- Average Discounts Per Category: This provide guidance on pricing strategies to stay competitive without compromising profitability.
+- Average Discounts Per Category: This provides guidance on pricing strategies to stay competitive without compromising profitability.

-- Top Average Ratings: This identify items that exceed customer expectations, offering a model for future product design and quality standards.
+- Top Average Ratings: This identifies items that exceed customer expectations, offering a model for future product design and quality standards.

-- Average Ratings Across Discount Levels: reveal that higher discounts are linked to slightly lower ratings, helping sellers understand how discounting affects perceived quality.
+- Average Ratings Across Discount Levels: This reveals that higher discounts are linked to slightly lower ratings, helping sellers understand how discounting affects perceived quality.

-- Prodycts With Less Than 1000 Reviews: This highlight items that may need greater promotional support or visibility to build trust and reputation.
+- Products With Less Than 1000 Reviews: This highlights items that may need greater promotional support or visibility to build trust and reputation.

 - Total Reviews Per Category: This shows where customer engagement is strongest, helping teams prioritize marketing and customer service efforts.